altibiz/ozds/docs/wiki/en/user/shared/meter-details.md

 ![ENMeterDetailsGraph](../../assets/meter-details-graph.png) _Meter Graph_

-## Meter Gage
+## Meter Gauge

-This gage shows the current active power in relation to the connected power allowed by the device which is set by the operator.
+This gauge shows the current active power in relation to the connected power allowed by the device which is set by the operator.

 This display updates in real time !